oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 >**Checkpoint**: Now is an excellent time to test our code.

-### Test the basic endpoint
+### Test the token revocation endpoint

-Before we proceed, let's make sure the basic endpoint is working.
+Before we proceed, let's make sure the token revocation endpoint works.
 We'll use [cURL](https://curl.se/docs/httpscripting.html) to send requests to the endpoint and [Morgan](https://www.npmjs.com/package/morgan), an HTTP logger middleware to see the response codes it returns.

 In a new terminal, install Morgan with the following command: